Devotional: God Is A Restorer, 1 Peter 5:10 Meaning

 To harness God's grace we need to spend time receiving His grace and that can only come from spending some time with Him throughout the day.

 Today's devotional is based on 1 Peter 5:10 which is from our 30 Bible Verses About God's Amazing Grace, bible reading plan.
 You will find a free printable PDF of 30 scriptures about God's grace in the Resource Library.
-It has the bible reading plan, guided prayer, and gratitude journal.
+It has a bible reading plan, guided prayer, and a gratitude journal.
 Download this free printable or grab a notebook.

 What is God saying to you through this verse?